Fundamentals of behavioral finance: Home bias

 These overweight exposures can mute the benefits of diversification and increase risk.

-Advisors can potentially help clients address home bias by explaining the power of a well-diversified portfolio.
+Advisors can potentially help clients address home bias by explaining the power of a well-diversified portfolio and reviewing the risks of over-concentration, or putting all your eggs in the same basket.

 Educating clients about home bias may lead to better long-term results.